cruseakshay/Notes/README.md

     1. Introduction to R for Finance
     2. Intermediate R for Finance
     3. R case study
+    4. Importing and Managing Financial Data in R
 - NLP
   - Oracle Chatbot MOOC
 - PLSQL study